crownstone/website/00-index.md

 ## Welcome Home!

 Crownstone lets your home react to you.
-Lamps, ceiling fans, and space heaters can detect your presence through your smartphone and be turned on automatically!
+Lamps, ceiling fans, and space heaters can detect your presence through your smartphone and turn on automatically!

 {% include snippets/container-image-relative-end %}